pathway27/bookr-mod-vita/notes.md

 ## Style

 1. Use spaces instead of tabs
-2. 4 Spaces for normal indentation
+2. 2 Spaces for normal indentation
-3. 2 Spaces for preprocessor indentation when required.

 ### Cmake Special Flags